- Driver issues are the most common cause of Windows 10 Bluetooth audio stutter.

 Bluetooth audio stuttering can arise because of Wi-Fi interference from other devices.
 First, try moving your Bluetooth device closer to your PC.

-Doing so will reduce potential obstructions that might be generating the stuttering issue and ensure your device is within range.
+Doing so will reduce potential obstructions generating the stuttering issue and ensure your device is within range.

 Remove other Wi-Fi devices from the room your Bluetooth audio device is in.
 For example, things like tablets and phones might be interfering with your Bluetooth signal.

-So, try to move all other Wi-Fi devices you can away from the speakers or headphones.
+So, try moving all other Wi-Fi devices away from the speakers or headphones.

 11. Adjust the Roaming aggressiveness settings

-- Click the Properties button on that window.
+- Click the Properties button then press the Configure button.